Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 * date installed
 * date removed
 * details of problems (if there were any)
-* location of installation on the platform or on parent instrument (eg. side of ship, height on mast, which part of CTD rosette)
+* location of installation on the platform or on parent instrument (e.g. side of ship, height on mast, which part of CTD rosette)
 * which data files each instrument corresponds to

 For computers and software, record: